 my bird-feeding basics (and favorite feeders)

-NOBODY’S GOING TO STARVE around here, even if I take down the bird feeder from April to Thanksgiving or so.
+NOBODY’S GOING TO STARVE around here, even if I take down the bird feeder from late March to Thanksgiving or so.
 That’s my usual routine, aimed to discourage local black bears from touring the garden unexpectedly.
 But frankly I was hungry for the continued amazement the feeder provides for me, and one recent year broke my winter-only rule, leaving up one feeder a little longer than usual.

 I’m so glad I did.